Camping near Litchfield, CT

 Campgrounds near Litchfield, Connecticut provide access to both lakeside and forested settings within the rolling hills of western Connecticut.
 Point Folly Campground on Bantam Lake and Windmill Hill Campground at White Memorial Conservation Center offer tent camping with basic amenities, while Cozy Hills Campground features full-hookup RV sites, cabins, and tent areas with more developed facilities.
 The region includes a mix of state park campgrounds, private campgrounds with amenities like pools and camp stores, and rustic sites with minimal facilities.
-Most locations are situated within 10-15 miles of downtown Litchfield, making them convenient base camps for exploring the Litchfield Hills region.
+These camping destinations are situated within 10-15 miles of downtown Litchfield, making them convenient base camps for exploring the Litchfield Hills region and its natural attractions.

 1. Cozy Hills Campground